 The bill amends section 43-28-18.2 of the North Dakota Century Code, which outlines the disciplinary procedures for dentists.
 It allows individuals to file written and signed complaints against dentists for conduct that warrants disciplinary action.
-The board is empowered to initiate complaints on its own and is required to direct a complaint committee to investigate these complaints.
-A significant change in the bill is the requirement that if a complaint is initiated by an individual, that individual must receive a copy of the dentist's response to the complaint.
+The board is empowered to initiate complaints on its own and is required to direct a complaint committee to investigate these allegations.
+A significant addition to the law is that if a complaint is initiated by an individual, that individual must receive a copy of the dentist's response to the complaint.

-Additionally, the bill clarifies the board's authority to investigate complaints, including examining records and witnesses, and mandates that the dentist cooperate fully with the investigation.
+Additionally, the bill clarifies the board's authority to examine records, including patient records, and to require the dentist to undergo physical or mental examinations as part of the investigation.
 It establishes that the complaint and any related records are exempt from public disclosure until a decision is made regarding disciplinary action.
-The board is also given the authority to impose fees on the dentist to cover costs associated with the disciplinary process, including administrative and legal expenses.
+The board is also given the authority to impose fees on dentists for costs associated with disciplinary actions, including administrative and investigation expenses.

 Adopted by the House Industry, Business and Labor Committee: 43-28-18.2